 - Operate an accredited primary care residency program, or

-- Have collaborated to form a GME consortium that operates an accredited primary care residency program
+- Have formed a GME consortium that operates an accredited primary care residency program

 Eligible outpatient settings include, but are not limited to: